Syllabus - The Business of AI (EWMBA267-11 - Spring 2020)

 Submission of Documents

-Submit all the assignments on bcourses in .docx, .pptx or .pdf format, no paper submission
+Submit all the assignments on bcourses in .pptx, .pdf format or as a link (to your video or a Google slides presentation), no paper submission

 is necessary.
 If there is a problem with bCourses, email me a copy before the deadline.

 Your slides should be self-explanatory as much as possible, but you can add presentation notes if you